oleks/diku/notes/numerical-exploration-with-gdb/README.md

 GDB can relate each run-time computational step to either (1) a line of source code you've written, or (2) the assembly code actually being run:

-  1. If GDB has support for your programming language, GDB can keep you informed about which line of source code the binary is currently at, the current values of the variables in scope, etc.
+  1. If GDB has support for your programming language, it can keep you informed about which line of source code the binary is currently at, the current values of the variables in scope, etc.
   2. If not, it can at you about the underlying assembly instructions being